harunjeylan/harunjeylan/README.md

 - 👋 Hi, I’m @harunjeylan
-- 👀 I’m interested in ...AI and Machin Learning
+- 👀 I’m interested in ...Data scince, Machin Learning and AI.
 - 🌱 I’m currently learning ...
-Python, C++, JavaScript Programming
+Python, C++, JavaScript, Java, Ruby, Kotlin, goo, Programming.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
+Data scince, Machin Learning and AI.

 <!---
 harunjeylan/harunjeylan is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.